chenh19/lab/in_silico_research.md

 - To search for specific location in the genome, first open an IGV instance and select genome version, and then search by: ```chr:pos``` (e.g., ```chr9:5073770```)
 ![](fig/2-1.png)

-- If you have .bam files (along with .bai files in the same folder), you may directly open the .bam files with IGV and check the sequencing reads with the same way of searching
+- If you have .bam files (along with .bai files in the same folder), you may directly open the .bam files with IGV and check the sequencing reads by the same way of searching
 ![](fig/2-2.png)